A person or thing that has been enhanced in some way by magic or something like magic.

 - The heart and soul of (the) Exalted.
 Every single one of them started out as Puny Creationlings, and their Exaltions enhances them to (varying degrees of) god-like ability.
 They also get more powerful Ki Attacks/Functional Magic, if they had some form of it before.

 - In Warhammer and Warhammer 40,000, the Gods of Chaos give daemonic gifts to their servants that may enhance them to superhuman ability (or just increase their abilities for the Chaos Space Marines).

-- Probably the most common form of magic item in most Dungeons & Dragons settings are enhanced objects, like a "shield 1" or a "sword 2 vs undead".
+- Probably the most common form of magic item in most Dungeons & Dragons settings are enhanced objects, like a "shield +1" or a "sword +2 vs undead".
 They give a bonus to their wielder to hit if a weapon, to block a parry if a shield, etc. This is not limited to combat stats but those are the ones most people tend to remember/prefer.

 - There are also enhancement spells, which increase the effect of other spells.

 - GURPS 4th Edition introduces the idea that some superpowers are magical in origin, and gives some basic mechanics for characters who have them.
 (However, as of yet, it still doesn't include rules in any of its settings for how these powers are acquired in the first place.)

 - Reinforcement Magic from the Fate series, which allows magi to sharpen blades, harden armors, or in the case higher level mastery, augment a living being with physical strength, speed and durability.